-If you are required to file Form IL-1041 and you are the owner of a business, you must register by filing Form NUC-1, Illinois Business Registration.
+If you are required to file Form IL-1041 and you are the owner of a business, you should register by filing Form NUC-1, Illinois Business Registration.
 To receive Form NUC-1, see "What if I need additional assistance or forms?" for our phone numbers and addresses.

-Registering with the Illinois Department of Revenue (IDOR) prior to filing your return will ensure that your tax returns are accurately processed and that you will receive the appropriate forms.
+Registering with the Illinois Department of Revenue (IDOR), prior to filing the return ensures that your tax returns are accurately processed and that you receive the appropriate forms.

-Your identification number as an Illinois business taxpayer will be your federal employer identification number (FEIN).
+Your identification number as an Illinois business taxpayer is your federal employer identification number (FEIN).